PietrociniBrogan/Projects/README.md

 # Projects
-Download the files to view in your browser.
+Download the files to view as a rendered .html file in your browser.
+Or preview the .ipynb file.
-Personal Projects to test and strengthen my code
+Personal Projects to test and strengthen my code.
+Centered around common machine learning concepts.